-I have an old cabinet that I managed to refresh with a little interior paint.
+I have an old cabinet that I refreshed with a little interior paint.

 My dining room is done!